Mentor Volunteers for 11 - 17 year olds (Next Training April '26).

 Be able to describe their role and maintain professional boundaries.

-Roles are based across North Hampshire so access to your own transport is desirable.
+Access to your own transport is desirable.

-Volunteers must be aged 18 and above.
+Volunteers must be aged 18+.

 Details